Camps For Kids Grants

 Many of our bursaries are accessible by youth in and from care to assist them with the costs associated with pursuing post-secondary education.

 Previous BCFPA President, Russell Pohl and his husband, Darrell Ewasiuk, have generously provided funds to establish a grant in the name of our Executive Director, Jayne (Cotter) Wilson, whose passion is the art of writing.
-This grant is accessible to any youth aged 17-24 who are or has been in the care in the care of the Ministry who intends to further his/her education in the field of writing – whether it be journalism, screen or play writing, poetry, travel, creative, political or non-fiction, can apply for this grant to cover the cost of courses that will further their skills.
+This grant is accessible to any youth aged 19 or over who has been in the care of the Ministry and who intends to further their education in the field of writing – whether it be journalism, screen or play writing, poetry, travel, creative, political or non-fiction, can apply for this grant to cover the cost of courses that will further their skills.

 Fine Arts for Kids Fund

 In 2014 BCFPA received two generous donations to support the establishment of the Fine Arts for Kids fund.
 This fund is available exclusively to BCFPA member foster parents in order to assist them with the costs of involving their foster children in the arts.
 The fund will cover costs including (but not limited to) art supplies, paints, easels, canvas, paper, dance shoes, costumes, lessons of all varieties, musical instrument rentals and purchase, drum making, carving, fabric arts and regalia making supplies.
 This fund is for support of extracurricular programs and not available to support school district art program activities.